GrinonBarrett/Taksidos/Core Rules/Creatures/Hurgyrn.md

 -----

-**Resistance**: A hurgyn gains a +1 to all saves against magical effects.
+**Resistance**: A hurgyrn gains a +1 to all saves against magical effects.
 If it knows the spell it is being affected by, it also doubles its bonus to saves and defense for knowing that spell.